 Frugality also does not mean being cheap.
-Living with intentionality means that the things that we buy add value to our life.
-Even if something costs more, as long as it is durable, it is an easy buying decision.
+Living with intentionality means that the things we buy add value to our lives.
+Even if something costs more, it is an easy buying decision as long as it is durable.

-There is nothing to worry about when someone calls us a “kuripot.”
-How other people perceive us is none of our business, especially when it comes to financial aspects that can affect our future.
+There is nothing to worry about when someone calls us a “kuripot” because how other people perceive us is none of our business.
+It is even more important not to listen to peer pressure regarding financial aspects that can affect our future.

 Personally, I would always choose to be called a kuripot and live below my means than to be perceived as a “galante” while making questionable expenses while compromising my future.

-How we spend our money is a direct translation of how we spend our time, and in effect, how we spend our life.
-So don’t be too obsessed with impressing other people while secretly being knee-deep in debt.
+How we spend our money is a direct translation of how we spend our time and, in effect, how we spend our life.
+So don’t be too obsessed with impressing other people while secretly knee-deep in debt.

 Try frugality.
-It is awesome and can be life-changing.
+It is incredible and can be life-changing.

 Get new content delivered directly to your inbox